 Instead, sell concessions during intermission.

-The money raised wouldn’t make it a major fundraiser, but a little extra padding and would make the event more well rounded.
+The money raised wouldn’t make it a major fundraiser, but a little extra padding and would make the event more well rounded and add some interest.

 Talent Show Resources